ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/pytorch.md

 If the result is blank, you do not have a processor with BFloat16.

-BFloat16 provides improved performance and smaller memory footprint with the same dynamic range.
+BFloat16 provides improved performance and a smaller memory footprint with the same dynamic range.
 You may want to experiment with BFloat16 when trading off accuracy with performance.

 You can use an environment variable to enable BFloat16: